alecdhuse/Lantern-Shark/README.md

 Lantern Shark uses the following libraries:
 - Zip.js - Included in this repository but also available from https://gildas-lormeau.github.io/zip.js/core-api.html.
 - jQuery - Included in this repository but also available from https://jquery.com/download/

+# Credits
+- Unlock by Andy M - https://thenounproject.com/icon/unlock-4584617/ (Purchased for this project)